Shanghai Foreign Language School

 The Experimental High School Attaches to Beijing Normal University, Beijing

-As a member of the Notre Dame class of 2021, I plan to major in business analytics and minor in entrepreneurship.
+As a member of the Notre Dame class of 2021, I double major in business analytics and economics.

 My first campus engagement at Notre Dame was to join SIBC (Student International Business Council).
-It has exposed me to a broader finance, consulting, and technical side of business.
-Selected as a Travel Team member and presenting to many different companies such as Baird, PwC, A&M, Accenture, and Microsoft fostered my analytical and communication skills, which enables me to generate proper strategies in various working environments with different complex problems.
-In addition, making the stock pitch of Lam Research Corporation at the Investment Club expanded my horizons and exposed me to many investment cases.
+It has exposed me to broader finance, consulting, and technical sides of the businesses.
+Selected as a Travel Team leader and member and presenting to many different companies such as Booz Allen, West Monroe, and BCG fostered my analytical and communication skills, which enables me to generate proper strategies in various working environments with different complex problems.
+Besides, making the stock pitch of Lam Research Corporation at the Investment Club expanded my horizons and exposed me to many investment cases.

 I look forward to continuing my academic and professional endeavors at Notre Dame and hope to gain more valuable experiences in various activities.